Most Dangerous Interstate in U.S. Is in Florida

 In June 2017, two men were killed when the driver lost control of the vehicle and drove off Interstate 4 in Orange County.
 They struck several trees, and both the driver and passenger died at the scene of the accident.

 Contact Us Today

 Hurricane Irma is enough to worry about with also having to worry about car accidents and personal injury lawsuits.
-Contact a Tampa personal injury attorney at The Pendas Law Firm today for a free consultation if you have been injured while fleeing the storm.
+Contact a car injury attorneys at The Pendas Law Firm today for a free consultation if you have been injured while fleeing the storm.
 We will help you recover compensation for your injuries.